paulsachse-fs/Artificial_Intelligence_Ecosystem/Sachse_iPhone_RAG/README.md

 Your question: What year did iPhone screens start getting larger?
 Answer: 2012

+Your question: What percent of young people in the United States use iPhone?
+Answer: 88%

 ### Adjusting chunk_size and chunk_overlap

-By adjusting the chunk sizes to a lesser value, it seems the RAG system is able to more precisely find information, and was noticeably able to answer questions more reliably.
-With chunk sizes set at 100 rather than 500, answers were found that were missed entirely prior to the change.
-When adjusting the chunk_overlap, I was not able to distinguish a meaningful difference in result quality, but I do understand how this could be vital to context.
-Adjusting the overlap value too low did cause the document split count to be very high and caused the system to slow significantly.
+By adjusting the chunk sizes to a lesser value, it seems the RAG system is able to more precisely find information and was noticeably able to answer questions more reliably.
+With chunk sizes set at 150 rather than 500, answers were found that were missed entirely prior to the change.
+When adjusting the chunk_overlap, I was able to improve results from queries that required slightly more context, such as asking what the second iPhone model was.
+Adjusting the overlap value too low did also cause the document split count to be large resulting in a significantly slowed system.

 ## 4.2 Deep‑Dive Questions